wonderwhy-er/context7-documentation-with-desktop-commander-gemini/README.md

       }
     }
     ```
     *Note: This is an example configuration.
-Please refer to the specific examples for your MCP client (like Cursor, VS Code, etc.) earlier in this README to adapt the structure (e.g., `mcpServers` vs `servers`) and server name (`context7` vs `Context7`).
+Please refer to the specific examples for your MCP client (like Cursor, VS Code, etc.) earlier in this README to adapt the structure (e.g., `mcpServers` vs `servers`).
 Also, ensure the image name in `args` matches the tag used during the `docker build` command.*

 ### Available Tools